Date(s) - Friday, October 26, 2018

 - Online registration will close at midnight on October 25th.
 Remaining tickets will be available for purchase the day of the program at the door from 11:30am.

-Complimentary parking is available in nearby EasyPark Alaska lots for individuals who preregister online by the September 6th deadline to attend this program.
+Complimentary parking is available in nearby EasyPark Alaska lots for individuals who preregister online to attend this program.
 Successful registrants will receive an email the day before to the program with parking details.

 Admission is free to active duty, National Guard, Reservists and their spouses, compliments of USO Alaska.
 Military attendees must register in advance for free admission and free parking.